Have you ever heard someone ask, “Where on earth is Buea?”

 7. Walk around the Buea historical buildings

-Notable surviving German colonial structures comprise the Prime Minister Lodge (Schloss), the old Secretariat, the 1902 Post Office, the Bismarck Fountain, as well as various residential buildings, roads, and infrastructures established during the German colonial period.
+Some of the most notable surviving structures include the Prime Minister Lodge (Schloss), the old Secretariat, the 1902 Post Office, and various residential buildings, roads, and infrastructure built during the German colonial era.
+These historic sites offer a rare glimpse into a bygone period, blending heritage and charm that continue to define Buea today.

 8. Where can you stay and relax in Buea